-You can usually take up to 25 percent of the value of your FSAVC fund as a tax-free lump sum.
+You can usually take up to 25% of the value of your FSAVC fund as a tax-free lump sum.

 You can also pay FSAVCs to provide additional life cover.
 Your LGPS membership already gives you cover of three times your assumed pensionable pay if you die in service.
+Assumed pensionable pay is a notional pensionable pay figure used to ensure your pension is not affected if your pay is reduced during a period of sickness or injury, relevant child related leave or reserve forces service leave.

 You can increase this amount using an FSAVC or use the FSAVC to provide additional dependants' benefits on your death.